White House Weighs Personal Mobile Phone Ban For Staff - Slashdot

 It'd be pretty brütal

-how about a ban on tweeting (Score:3)
+how about a ban on tweeting (Score:1)

 how about a ban on tweeting while at work!?